 R05 How many hours per day did (you/NAME) spend doing this last week?

 To allow the calculation of hours actually worked in the reference week in own-use crop farming.
 To produce estimates of working time in own-use crop farming.
 The number to be entered is the average number per day that the respondent actually worked on.
 For example, if the respondent reported working on 3 days and on those days, they worked 1 hour, 3 hours and 5 hours then the average per day worked is 3 hours and that should be recorded here.
 Hours actually worked refers to time spent directly on and in relation to work activities by the respondent to produce crops intended mainly for own final consumption by the household or family.
 Exclude time spent in activities intended mainly for sale or barter.
 Record hours in 0.5 hour intervals.
 If the respondent gives a response in some other way (e.g. 10 hours 20 minutes), round up or down to the nearest 0.5 hours (i.e. 10.5 hours).
 If needed, help the respondent by getting them to talk about how much time they spent on each of the days they worked as reported for the previous question.
-Exclude time spent travelling between the home and the land plot. for example, at the start and end of the work day, as well as time spent on long breaks, for example, meal breaks.
+Exclude time spent travelling between the home and the land plot.
+For example, at the start and end of the work day, as well as time spent on long breaks, for instance, meal breaks.
 For data quality assurance a maximum hour’s threshold should be established, taking into account the national context.

 OWN-USE PRODUCTION OF NON-CROP FOODSTUFF (OPF)

 This module is used to identify own use production of foodstuff from animal husbandry, fishing, hunting and gathering, and preparation of preserved foodstuff.
 It first identifies if the respondent was engaged in any of the types of activities covered.
-For those who were it collects information on the main products and hours worked in the reference week.
+For those who were, it collects information on the main products and hours worked in the reference week.
 This module is meant to be used together with the AGF and OPC modules, for a complete identification of own-use producers of foodstuff among the working age population, irrespective of their labour force status.
 Additionally, inclusion of other modules on own use-production of goods other than foodstuff (e.g. own-construction, manufacture, fetching water, collecting firewood) will enable a complete identification of own-use producers of goods among the working age population.

 S01 (And/Or) did (you/NAME) do any of the following to produce food for the family, last week, such as..?